attakdefand/snipping-bot/docs/security/POLICY-CATALOG.md

 # Security Policy Catalog

-This document serves as the single source of truth for security policies mapped to controls and standards as defined in the security layers checklist.
+This document catalogs all security policies, controls, and their implementation status across the 22 security layers.

 ## Table of Contents